chrisj42/CharacterReplacer/README.md

 ### Releasing your Mod

-You do not have to release your mod on SMM if you don't intend your avatar to be public.
-In this case, you would just zip the compiled mod in your game install Mods folder and send it to whatever friends you want to play with.
+You do not have to release your mod on SMM if you don't intend your avatar to be public (or if your model(s) use copyrighted assets for whatever reason that would cause issues).
+In this case, you would just zip the compiled mod in your game install Mods folder and send it to whatever friends you want to play with (or enjoy it yourself!).

 But if you *do* want to put it into the open for public use, by all means, please do!
-The previously linked docs page lists what you need: https://docs.ficsit.app/satisfactory-modding/latest/Development/BeginnersGuide/ReleaseMod.html
+The previously linked docs page has what you need: https://docs.ficsit.app/satisfactory-modding/latest/Development/BeginnersGuide/ReleaseMod.html

 I would recommend, when uploading, to tag it as #player and mention that it's a CharacterReplacer mod, for better searchability later.

 ## Troubleshooting

 ***Did you remember to save your unreal assets before packaging?*** If not, go to File -> Save All.
-And try again.
+Then package it again.
 Trust me, I've forgotten *so many times.* It causes the *dumbest* bugs.

 ### Problems with the Textures not showing up